2024 Scholarships - Sussex County | CampusReel

 2024 Sussex County Scholarships

 Sussex County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 11% of Sussex County residents in Delaware over the age of 25 have graduated with a professional degree - 48% have completed high school.
+Despite high costs, 10% of Sussex County residents in New Jersey over the age of 25 have graduated with a professional degree - 34% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Sussex County residents in Delaware will continue to need help paying for college.
-3,963 men and 4,163 women are enrolled in grades 9-12 while 2,573 men 3,767 women are currently undergraduates in college.
+It’s clear that Sussex County residents in New Jersey will continue to need help paying for college.
+5,255 men and 4,634 women are enrolled in grades 9-12 while 3,059 men 4,140 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Sussex County residents and can help pay for school in a variety of ways.
 Sussex County scholarships, whether they are exclusively available to Sussex County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Sussex County residents.

 How much total award money and scholarships are available for Sussex County residents?